Martinesko/ReactJs-Project/README.md

 ### Backend

-The backend is implemented using Node.js with Express as the web application framework.
+The backend is implemented using Node.js .
 The project follows a modular architecture with routes, controllers, models, and middleware.

 #### Routes